 Plus, if you need a few bucks or a cute dress to go out in, you can exchange your old clothes, as long as they're in excellent shape and a good brand, for cash or credit.

-Check it out at 2001 E. Speedway, just east of Campbell Ave. across from the university.
+Check it out at 2001 E. Speedway, just east of Campbell Avenue across from the university.

-Insider's tip: Make sure and go to Buffalo's $1 sale at 9 a.m.
-Sept.
-15 at Tucson Habistore, 935 W. Grant Road.
+Insider's tip: Check out Buffalo's $1 sale at 8 a.m. to noon today (Sunday, Aug.
+25) at Tucson Habistore, 935 W. Grant Road.
 You'll find all kinds of men's and women's clothing for just a buck and it benefits Habitat for Humanity.
 Bring cash.

 • Saigon Pho is Main Gate Square's best-kept-secret.
 This eclectic Vietnamese restaurant is tucked back behind Caffe Luce (which is also amazing) on Park Avenue.
 The rice vermicelli dishes are worth seeking out.
 Also boba! / address: 943 E. University Blvd.